d3x0r/STFRPhysics/paper/LSP2-Introduction.md

 experiments such as Michelson-Morley, or interferometer implementations such as The Laser Interferometer Gravitational-Wave Observatory (LIGO).

+## Postulates
+  1. Light propagates at a constant speed.
+  2. In a local frame, the two-way speed of light takes the same amount of time, on a local clock, in any direction.

+These are described in more detail later; (at the end of this page)   (provide links in markdown)

+## Frames

 A frame is a set of orthogonal axes which measure distances between locations within the frame, the orientation of the frame, and a time.
 When a velocity is applied, the frame moves in the direction and speed